Introduction to classical painting

 These would include:

-We will first be working on a short series of small projects and exercises designed to explore linear drawing, values, color mixing and value organization.
-We will then direct our attention to creating a still life composition and a more in-depth painting project.
+In this class we will be working on a series of small projects and exercises designed to explore linear drawing elements, value organization, temperature, and color mixing.
+We will then direct our attention to creating small still life composition as a more in-depth painting project.
 This still life project will bring together all of the elements we have discussed throughout the workshop.
-Each student will have the opportunity to create their own unique still life composition and set up to paint from.
+Each student will have the opportunity to create their own unique still life composition and set up.

 Students will learn various tools and techniques for taking accurate measurements and creating an accurately proportioned image while working from life.